Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Nonlinear IPDE and Feynman--Kac formula

-\begin{Remark} {\rm \ni {\it 1.} Once we have a uniqueness result for the fully non\-linear IPDE \reff{IPDE}-\reff{termIPDE}, Theorem \ref{theomain2} provides a Feynman-Kac representation of this unique solution by means of the minimal solution to the BSDE \reff{BSDEmarkov}-\reff{cons-markov}.
-This suggests consequently an original probabilistic numerical approximation of the non\-linear IPDE \reff{IPDE}-\reff{termIPDE} by discretization and simulation of the minimal solution to the BSDE \reff{BSDEmarkov}-\reff{cons-markov}.
+\begin{Remark} 1.
+Once we have a uniqueness result for the fully nonlinear IPDE (\ref{IPDE})--(\ref{termIPDE}), Theorem~\ref{theomain2} provides a Feynman--Kac representation of this unique solution by means of the minimal solution to the BSDE (\ref{BSDEmarkov})--(\ref{cons-markov}).
+This suggests consequently an original probabilistic numerical approximation of the nonlinear IPDE (\ref{IPDE})--(\ref{termIPDE}) by discretization and simulation of the minimal solution to the BSDE (\ref{BSDEmarkov})--(\ref{cons-markov}).
 This issue, especially the treatment of the nonpositive jump constraint, has been recently investigated in \cite{KLP13a} and \cite{KLP13b}, where the authors analyze the convergence rate of the approximation scheme, and illustrate their results with several numerical tests arising for instance in the super-replication of options in uncertain volatilities and correlations models.
-We mention here that a nice feature of our scheme is the fact that the forward process $(X,I)$ can be easily simulated: indeed, notice that the jump times of $I$ follow a Poisson distribution of parameter $\bar\lambda_\pi$ $:=$ $\int_A \lambda_\pi(da)$, and so the pure jump process $I$ is perfectly simulatable once we know how to simulate the distribution $\lambda_\pi(da)/\bar \lambda_\pi$ of the jump marks.
-Then, we can use a standard Euler scheme for simulating the component $X$.
-Our scheme does not suffer the curse of dimensionality encountered in finite difference methods or controlled Markov chains, and takes advantage of the high dimensional properties of Monte-Carlo methods.
+We mention here that a nice feature of our scheme is the fact that the forward process $(X,I)$ can be easily simulated: indeed, notice that the jump times of $I$ follow a Poisson distribution of parameter $\bar\lambda_\pi:= \int_A \lambda_\pi(da)$, and so the pure jump process $I$ is perfectly simulatable once we know how to simulate the distribution $\lambda_\pi(da)/\bar\lambda_\pi$ of the jump marks.
+Then we can use a standard Euler scheme for simulating the component $X$.
+Our scheme does not suffer the curse of dimensionality encountered in finite difference methods or controlled Markov chains, and takes advantage of the high dimensional properties of Monte--Carlo methods.